nikvemuri/ace-of-spades/README.md

 Online card game to break the ice with friends.

-Implemented by Nikhil Vemuri, concept by Tanner Sherlock.
+Implemented by Nikhil Vemuri, game concept and design by Tanner Sherlock.